Colaski/SwAuth/Sources/SwAuth/SwAuth Documentation.docc/DeviceAuthorizationFlow.md

 try await googleTV.authorizationResponseHandler(for: deviceAuthReq)
 ```

-Obviously, you will need to diplay the authorization code and URL to the user.
+Obviously, you will need to display the authorization code and URL to the user.
 See ``DeviceAuthResponse`` for more information.

 Assuming no errors were thrown, you can now successfully make an authorized HTTP request to the endpoint of your choice and print the resulting JSON: